sst/sst/www/docs/what-is-sst.md

 npm init sst
 ```

-By default, this will set you up with a full-stack app with all the best practices.
+This will set you up with a full-stack TypeScript app with all the best practices.
 It has a GraphQL API, PostgreSQL RDS database, and a Vite React app.
-This is the **recommended** way to start with SST.
+This is the **recommended way** to start with SST.

 ```bash
 ?
 What kind of project do you want to create?
 (Use arrow keys)